terdelyi/terdelyicouk/content/collections/posts/2024/how-to-break-in-tech-for-free-without a degree.md

 ## Where to start?

 - [https://nationalcareers.service.gov.uk/find-a-course](https://nationalcareers.service.gov.uk/find-a-course/page?courseType=Skills%20Bootcamp&sectors=7) - Find Skill Bootcamps at National Careers
 - [https://www.coursereport.com](https://www.coursereport.com) - It’s like GlassDoor for courses.
-What’s not on here probably doesn’t worth the money.
+What’s not on there you should probably avoid it.
-- [https://io-academy.uk](https://io-academy.uk) - Bootcamp Academy in Bath, they put a lot of effort to give you up-to-date skills and they focusing on the basics of programming rather than languages and frameworks.
+- [https://io-academy.uk](https://io-academy.uk) - Bootcamp Academy in Bath, they put a lot of effort to give you up-to-date skills, and they're focusing on the basics of programming rather than languages and frameworks.
 - [https://codebar.io](https://codebar.io) - A platform for minority group members to learn programming around the UK.
 - [https://www.codecademy.com](https://www.codecademy.com) - Free online courses to test our your interest.